- 1 Things to do in Split, Croatia

 Things to do in Split, Croatia

-Today, Diocletian’s Palace serves as the focal point of the city’s Old Town.
+Today, Diocletian’s Palace serves as the focal point of Split’s Old Town.
 The UNESCO World Heritage Site is still inhabited by museums, restaurants, stores, and residential spaces within its walls.
 Tourists may also remember the palace from its major appearance in the HBO series Game of Thrones.

-The vast complex housed everything–the royal palace, the baths, the crypt, the temples, and even the town square.
-Several of these sites are still standing within the Palace today and are essential to add to your time in Split.
+The huge complex included everything, including the royal palace, baths, the Cathedral, and the town square.
+Several of these sites are still intact within the Palace today and should be included in your 3 day Split itinerary:

 A UNESCO World Heritage Site is a creation or landmark chosen for conservation by the United Nations Organization for Education, Science and Culture (UNESCO) due to its cultural, historical, scientific or natural significance.
 It must meet a minimum of one of ten selection criteria to be considered for the World Heritage List, and once chosen, it becomes protected for preservation by various international treaties.